ThePhD/sol2/docs/source/api/state.rst

 	sol::load_result load(const std::string& code);
 	sol::load_result load_file(const std::string& filename);

 These functions *load* the desired blob of either code that is in a string, or code that comes from a filename, on the ``lua_State*``.
-It will not run: it returns a ``load_result`` proxy that can be called to actually run the code, turned into a ``sol::function``, a ``sol::protected_function``, or some other abstraction.
+That blob will be turned into a Lua Function.
+It will not be run: it returns a ``load_result`` proxy that can be called to actually run the code, when you are ready.
+It can also be turned into a ``sol::function``, a ``sol::protected_function``, or some other abstraction that can serve to call the function.
 If it is called, it will run on the object's current ``lua_State*``: it is not isolated.
-If you need isolation, consider creating a new state or traditional Lua sandboxing techniques.
+If you need isolation, consider using :doc:`sol::environment<environment>`, creating a new state, or other Lua sandboxing techniques.

+This is a low-level function and if you do not understand the difference between loading a piece of code versus running that code, you should be using :ref:`state_view::script<state-script-function>`.

 .. code-block:: cpp
 	:caption: function: do_string / do_file